 Every wedding has traditional set pieces that you probably want to make sure you capture.
 The rings, walking down the isle, the confetti shot and cutting the cake are obvious examples.

+Before shooting your first wedding, spend some time considering what the key shots might be.
 Think about the optimal positions you need to take up for the best shots, and ensure you’re not getting in anybody’s way at the same time.

 Even if you are shooting photo-journalistically, you probably want to make sure you cover these key moments.